manaknight/mkd_site_generator/README.md

 9.We gitignore all html/js/css in public folder so when we go live, it will need to be generated

 10.REMEMBER to install `lit-html` VSCODE extension.
-This allow autocomplete inside js
+This allow autocomplete inside js.
+Add html before \` .
+This way it autocompletes.
+Then remove it when you save.